MaryamJakipbaeva/Maryam.github.io/index.md

 def hello_world():
     print("Hello, world!")
 ```
-Here is the a random picture from the Internet:

 ![alt text](http://picsum.photos/200/250)

+This is the a random picture from the Internet

+ Quote of The Day!
+ > If you can't do great things, do small things is a great way!
+Napoleon Hill